 My advice: Move beyond thinking of yourself as that thing you do (writer, photographer, landscape gardener).
 Think of yourself as somebody who runs a small business that provides that service.
 Embrace all that this paradigm shift entails with equal dedication.
 And equip yourself with the right tools to do it.

 If you’re a photographer, you need a camera.
 If you’re a writer, you need your laptop.
-If you’re a landscaper, you probably have a hoe… But as a small business owner, you also need tools to send invoices and manage expenses, to manage your marketing, to measure and track your success.
-Investing in those tools is investing in the health of your whole business… and ultimately that means you get to keep doing what you love.
+If you’re a landscaper, you probably have a hoe… But as a small business owner, you also need tools to send invoices, manage expenses, manage your marketing, and measure and track your success.
+Investing in those tools is investing in the health of your whole business… and ultimately, that means you get to keep doing what you love.